 The reward of painstaking preparation

 Thirty-five years of struggle was not meant to end so easily.
-Conquering the final frontier was supposed to finish with a duel similar to the one Australia fought in 2001, and Ricky Ponting's sweaty hands raising the Border-Gavaskar Trophy.
+Conquering the final frontier was supposed to finish with a duel similar to the one Australia fought in India in 2001, except that it was meant to finish with Ricky Ponting's sweaty hands raising the Border-Gavaskar Trophy.
 Instead, the conquest was over in three Tests as India let down the drawbridge before Ponting could try his first sweep.

 Moses led his people through the desert wilderness for 40 years before arriving in Canaan.
 Adam Gilchrist, the stand-in captain, has achieved what Hughes, Border, Taylor and Waugh - four times - could not, by leading Australia to the promised land.
 The journey began when Bill Lawry departed Madras with a 3-1 victory on December 28, 1969.
 Of the current Australian side only Shane Warne was alive, but he was a baby months away from his first mouthful of baked beans.

 While Moses had his Ten Commandments, Australia's definitive plan didn't come until the heartbreak of 2001, when Steve Waugh turned up to celebrate with his Southern Comfort and instead drank in unfulfilled destiny.
 Desperate to avoid further heartbreak, the players and the support staff filled laptops with tactical and trivial plans over months and years.
 No team has ever been better prepared.

 There's been an executive summary for everything and everyone.
 They've had a yoga instructor, detailed instructions for the hotel chefs, and have sipped drinks during games instead of gulping them like their predecessors.
 In mid-tour everybody went on holiday.
 These were small moves, but they yielded big results.